-New Hampshire court issues order in hate crimes case at inn
+New Hampshire court issues order in civil rights case at inn

 CONCORD, N.H.
-(AP) - A New Hampshire court is ordering the manager of an inn accused of shoving a couple she thought were Muslim after getting into a dispute over a refund not to threaten anyone based on their religion.
+(AP) - A New Hampshire court is ordering an inn manager accused of shoving a couple she thought were Muslim after getting into a dispute over a refund not to threaten anyone based on their religion.

 The Friday order from the Carroll County Superior Court comes in the case of Priscilla Protasowicki , (Prah’tah’SWICKI) whose family runs the Covered Bridge Riverview Lodge, in Jackson.